Harland David Sanders

 Founder of the world-renowned Kentucky Fried Chicken chain, later to be known as KFC.
 Born in Henryville, Indiana, Sanders' father died around 1896, forcing his mother to go to work to support the family.
 Harland was left at home to look after his brother and sister, and took care of most of the cooking.
 Sanders got his first job at 10, and left home at 12 when his mother remarried.
 For the next several years, Sanders worked odd jobs throughout the South.
 In 1930, Sanders began operating a restaurant in Corbin, Kentucky, first at a service station, and later in a former motel.
 Having cooked for his family since the age of 7, Sanders was well-versed in Southern cuisine, and his restaurant soon gained a reputation as one of the finest places to dine along the highway.

-In '64, Sanders sold his interest in the franchising business to then-future Kentucky governor John Y. Brown, Jr. and a group of other investors for two million dollars.
+In 1964, Sanders sold his interest in the franchising business to future Kentucky governor John Y. Brown, Jr. and a group of other investors for two million dollars.
 Sanders remained with the company as a spokesman, and in March of 1966, he bought the first 100 shares issued of KFC stock when the company was listed with the New York Stock Exchange.
-Sanders continued to travel in promotion of 'his' business until he became ill with leukemia in early 1980.
+Sanders continued to travel in promotion of "his" business until he became ill with leukemia in early 1980.
 Following his death in December of that year, Sanders' body lay in state at the Kentucky State Capital in Frankfort.

 Questions and answers with Harland Sanders